chaos-mesh/website/docs/upgrade-to-2.0.md

 tar xvf ./schedule-migration.tar.gz
 ```

 The `schedule-migration` tool in this package applies only to the Linux x86_64 platform.
-If you are using other operating systems or architectures, you need to compile the code by yourselves.
+If you are using other operating systems or architectures, you need to compile the code yourself.

 ## Step 1: Export and upgrade an experiment